sitcomlab/IVE/install.md

 ```

 #### 1.2.1.
 Automatic import (RECOMMENDED)
-You can use a setup-script to prepare the database CONSTRAINTS and import all CSV-files automatically.
-If you want to do it manually, which is only necessary, if you need a clean installation without any imported data, then checkout the instructions of 1.2.2.
+You can use a setup-script to prepare the database CONSTRAINTS and import all CSV-files of the [four scenarios]({{ site.baseurl }}/data/#available-scenarios) automatically.
+If you want to do it manually - for example with your own CSV-files - then checkout the instructions of [1.2.2.](#own-import-not-recommended)

-* If you don't have Nodejs installed, please follow the instructions of 2.3 first.
+* If you don't have Nodejs installed, please follow the instructions of [2.3.](#nodejs) first.
 * Execute the setup-script with the following command (run the command with `sudo`, if you don't have permission):

 ```